-Tidal flows in Brightlands Bay are expected to be low; however, winds may be a significant driver of water movement in this area, especially during the predominant north-westerly winds.
-The proximity of the farm to the main reach means water turnover times are likely to be relatively short compared to bays well distant to main reach (e.g. Hallam Cove).
+Tidal flows in southern Port Ligar are strongest on farms closest to the main reach (i.e. south-eastern and south-western Ligar Bay).
+This site has moderate tidal flows (author pers. obs.).
+Winds may also be a significant driver of water movement in this area, especially during the predominant north-westerly winds in summer.
+The proximity of the farm to the main reach means water turnover times are likely to be short compared to bays well distant to main reach (e.g. Hallam Cove).
 Based on these considerations and the existing literature, it is probable the site is unlikely to cause significant phytoplankton depletion outside the boundaries of the consent.